Matrix75 Reverse Osmosis

 Ask us about the Matrix Alkaline filter today!

-Alkaline RemineralizerRemineralize your water with our ceramic alkaline filter.
-A proprietary blend of calcite, magnesium, and tourmaline provides increased pH, a decreased ORP, and essential minerals of calcium and magnesium added to your water.
+Alkaline RemineralizerDo you want more minerals?
+Upgrade your Matrix reverse osmosis with our ceramic alkaline filter.
+A proprietary blend of calcite, magnesium, and tourmaline provides increased pH, a decreased ORP, with essential minerals of calcium and magnesium added to your water.

-Leak DetectorThis is a great addon that offers an extra sense of security that not only detects leaks and alerts you but also shuts the drinking system off.
+Leak DetectorThis upgrade offers an extra sense of security that not only detects leaks and alerts you but also automatically shuts the drinking system off.

 5 Stage 75 GPDComponents 5 Micron Particulate Granulated Activated 100% Dry Membrane 50% Recovery – (1 to 1) 2.5 Gallons Brush Nickel or ChromeDimensions 14.5 “ 12 “ 4.75 “ NSF/ANSI 58Operating Conditions 33-100 °F 45-80 PSI 60 PSI